rezarahimian/docs/multiple_withdrawal.rst

     *Figure 20: Flowchart of added code to Approve function*

-In order to evaluate functionality of the new ``approve/transferFrom`` functions, we have implemented a standard ERC20 token along side our proposed ERC20 token:
+In order to evaluate functionality of the new ``approve/transferFrom`` functions, we have implemented a standard ERC20 token (TKNv1) along side proposed ERC20 token (TKNv2):

 https://rinkeby.etherscan.io/address/0x8825bac68a3f6939c296a40fc8078d18c2f66ac7